apache/pekko-http/docs/src/main/paradox/routing-dsl/index.md

 <a name="interaction-with-akka-typed">
 ## Interaction with Actors

-The following example shows how to use Apache Pekko HTTP with Akka Actors.
+The following example shows how to use Apache Pekko HTTP with Apache Pekko Actors.

 We will create a small web server responsible to record build jobs with its state and duration, query jobs by id and status, and clear the job history.